Coppedè quarter: the hidden treasure of Rome

 Tagstourism, tours, travel, discovery, art, experience, landscape

 It seems that most of the inhabitants of Rome have never been there.
 Or they are not even aware of its existence.
 But during a vacation in the capital city, including the Collosseum, Trevi fountain and Piazza San Pietro, it would be good to leave some time for the Coppedè quarter.
 It is the most ambitious, artistic and architectural experiment ever undertaken in Rome, if not in whole Italy.
-Here an eclectic mix of different styles blends in together : nouveau, neo-gothic, kitsch, baroque and modernism, all to perfection.
+Here, an eclectic mix of different styles blends in together: nouveau, neo-gothic, kitsch, baroque and modernism, all to perfection.
 In fact, the definition of ‘quarter’, for this complex of buildings around the nucleus square Mincio, between the street Tagliamento and square Buenos Aires, is excessive.
 In fact the area called “Coppedè” is part of the quarter called Trieste.
 It owes its name to Luigi Coppedè, an architect, sculptor and decorator who, mixing different styles, has given endless life to a corner of Rome.
-The entire quarter can be considered a milestone of eclecticism: it combines the dark style of the Gothic to the classical Greek inspiration, as well as gates and towers from the Medieval time to Baroque and decoration Liberty.
-Needless to give any definition: walking through the streets of the Coppedè neighborhood gives you the impression of being in a bubble: caused by the silence, so different from the chaos of the surrounding streets, but also by the atmosphere, just like in a movie.
+The entire quarter can be considered a milestone of eclecticism: it combines the dark style of the Gothic with the classical Greek inspiration, as well as gates and towers from the Medieval time to Baroque and Liberty decoration.
+Needless to give any definition: walking through the streets of the Coppedè neighbourhood gives you the impression of being in a bubble, caused by the silence, so different from the chaos of the surrounding streets, but also by the atmosphere, just like in a movie.

-WHERE TO EAT: In Rome there is no shortage of restaurants where you can sample the local cuisine.
-In the area we recommend to try the specialties of Larysa, which brings you back to the original way of the Mediterranean tradition.
-In particular those based on fish, such as salmon tartar with pistachio and Tabasco, or rolls of sesame potatoes with a yoghurt dressing.
-But even the prawns in coconut cover with cous cous and Gazpacho sauce.
-In the street called Po you find Bucavino: its shops are below the street level.
-Worth going down to enjoy the facilities of this restaurant, that does not betray the regional gastronomic tradition.
+WHERE TO EAT: In Rome, there is no shortage of restaurants where you can sample the local cuisine.
+In the area, we recommend trying the specialities of Larysa, which bring you back to the original way of the Mediterranean tradition.
+In particular, those based on fish, such as salmon tartar with pistachio and Tabasco, or rolls of sesame potatoes with a yoghurt dressing.
+But even the prawns in coconut covered with cous cous and Gazpacho sauce.
+In the street called Po, you find Bucavino: its shops are below the street level.
+Worth going down to enjoy the facilities of this restaurant, which does not betray the regional gastronomic tradition.
 Do not miss the fried potato skins.

-HOT TO GET THERE: the quarter of Coppedè is not far from the Termini train rail station.
-To get there, just get off the train and take the buses 86 and 92: in about 15 minutes you arrive at the square Buenos Aires.
-On the other side stands the church of Santa Maria Addolorata and is behind the arch with the chandelier.
-You can also walk if preferred: it will take you only two kilometers along the streets Goito, Piave, then Salaria and finally turning right in the street Po.
+HOT TO GET THERE: the quarter of Coppedè is not far from the Termini train station.
+To get there, just get off the train and take the buses 86 and 92: in about 15 minutes, you arrive at the square Buenos Aires.
+On the other side stands the church of Santa Maria Addolorata, which is behind the arch with the chandelier.
+You can also walk if preferred: it will take you only two kilometres along the streets Goito, Piave, then Salaria, and finally turning right onto the street Po.

 VILLAS YOU MAY LIKE